Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/Get-AzureADApplicationOwner.md

 ```

 ### -Top
-The maximum number of records to return.
+Specifies the maximum number of records to return.

 ```yaml
 Type: Int32